CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab04.md

 # <a name="_toc152198705"></a>**Dataflow Gen 2**
 ### <a name="_toc152151584"></a><a name="_toc152198706"></a>Task 1: Copy Snowflake queries to Dataflow

-1. Let’s navigate back to the **Fabric workspace** you created in the earlier lab.
+1. Let’s navigate back to the Fabric workspace, **FAIAD_username** you created in the earlier Lab 2, Task 8.
 1. From the top menu, select **New -> Dataflow Gen2**.

       ![A screenshot to select New -> Dataflow Gen2](../media/Aspose.Words.76514971-fec6-4d06-9b79-6109687c7a81.002.png)